 Wait!
 It’s already coming to us!
 It is coming right into our eyes!
 The rainbow ends within us.

 We are the pot of gold!

 We found the end of the rainbow without using any physics.
-We didn’t look of the geometry of a water droplet or what the word refraction means.
+We didn’t look up the geometry of a water droplet or what the word refraction means.
 We were looking for the end of the rainbow and found it.
 There is power in this reasoning.
 And it should be the best place to start with any project or observation.

 But is this what you want the rainbow to be?
 I would challenge you to think about how to get to the pot of gold at the end of the rainbow, but it might be hard to diverge from my silly path.